 It’s also worth incorporating supplements into your diet, particularly folic acid and vitamin D. Folic acid helps prevent birth defects such as spina bifida and should be taken before you start trying for a baby, continuing until the 12th week of pregnancy.
 Pregnant women with diabetes will need to take about 5mg, which is a higher dose than normal and must be prescribed by a doctor.
 Make sure you're also getting lots of vitamin D to help develop your baby's bones, teeth, heart and nervous system.

 Pregnancy can be hard work; as your baby grows you'll likely feel tired and worn out, not to mention dealing with all the other aches and pains that come with creating a human!
 Exercise might be the last thing on your mind but it's important to stay active throughout your pregnancy, especially if you have diabetes.
 Physical activity not only helps keep you and your baby at a healthy weight but it also helps to lower your blood sugar levels.
 Exercise is also a great natural mood booster, helping to reduce anxiety and lower stress levels - perfect if you’re feeling overwhelmed and anxious about your pregnancy (which is totally normal!).
-Check out this post to find out more about how to boost your mood and manage your diabetes.

 Exercise doesn't have to, and shouldn’t be, hard.
 It can simply be choosing to walk to the shops instead of taking the car or doing an extra lap of the park on your daily walk; you could also try swimming or prenatal yoga, both of which are great for strengthening ligaments and increasing flexibility, and can result in shorter, easier labours.
 It's important to tell your doctor or midwife about your exercise plans but you should aim to try and complete at least 30 minutes of exercise every day, 5 days a week, avoiding anything that could result in injuries like horse riding or contact sports.